sunny-zuo/covid-wait/README.md

   Safety Guidelines --> including but not limited to:
   -enforced social distancing
   -face mask policy
-  -hand sanitizer availiable at storefront
+  -hand sanitizer availiable at storefront (incomplete)
 * Rank the nearby grocery stores based on above data